GuilleGorines/16S-Qiime-protocol/ASV_protocol.md

 mkdir analysis_no_mit_chl/identification
 ```

-Once created, we generate a new feature table containing all taxids except for mitochondria and chloroplast, and the visualization file for it.
+Once created, we generate a new feature table containing all taxids except for mitochondria and chloroplast, and the visualization files for it.

 ```
 qiime taxa filter-table \